-Incredible eye makeup comes down to a product that won't run, smudge, flake, or irritate, and lucky for you, the best eyeliners for over 50 fit that bill.
+Incredible eye makeup comes down to a product that won't run, smudge, flake, or irritate, and luckily for you, the best eyeliners for over 50 fit that bill.
 Accentuating your eyes can bring out their gorgeous color, make you look bright-eyed and well-rested, and give a little extra glamour to your look.
 There are plenty of colors, textures, and forms of eyeliner that make getting the style you want much easier.
 Long gone are the days of messy, uneven lines.
 You can now create sharp, precise lines without needing a straight edge or some tape.

 What is the best eyeliner for me?

 Thankfully, eyeliners can be fairly universal across all skin tones, textures, and ages.
 Occasionally, there are a few factors that may make a difference in the type of eyeliner you choose.
 Those with sensitive skin or contacts might need a formula with fewer chemicals and ingredients that nourish the skin and protect it from dryness and irritation.
 Folks with oily lids may find that pencils and powders work better than liquid liners and gels.
 Ladies with dry skin might prefer the opposite, and appreciate products that don't dry out and provide hydrating properties.
 Other than that, it's a matter of preference and the kind of look you love best.

 Types of Eyeliner

 Gel, liquid, and felt tip pen eyeliners work wonders when you're looking for sharp winged liner, a cat eye, or just precise lines.
 Crayons and powders are great for a gorgeous smoky eye.
 Pencils can do both, but are lovely for adding pops of color to your eyes.
 See our chart below for eyeliner types.

 - Crayon eyeliner: Crayon eyeliner is a mix between a pencil and a gel.
 They tend to have creamy consistencies and won't dry out your skin.
 They're ideal for dry eyelids and smooth application.